mbasaglia/mini_apps/docs/apps/custom.md

 {
     constructor(telegram)
     {
-        // `myapp` here is the App ID as from the server settings super("my_app", telegram);
+        // `my_app` here is the App ID as from the server settings super("my_app", telegram);
     }
 }